-Introduction to Chemical Modification of Protein Therapeutics
+Introduction to Chemical Modification of Protein Therapeutics Release 1.5

-Why should you attend?
+Why should you take this course?

-Attend and you will learn
+Participate and you will learn

 The course begins with an overview of protein chemistry as it relates to chemical modification and a survey of chemically modified proteins currently on the market.
 It then delves into the background and application of chemical modifications, manufacturing methods, analytical/characterization methods, and process optimization.
 By the end of the course, participants will be able to do the following: